 The RC will explain the procedure (what to expect and timing) address concerns and provide reassurance.
 See Appendix C as an example of information provided to people undergoing MRI The RC will show the participant and carer where the toilets are located and provide the participant with the opportunity to use the toilet before the scan begins If the participant has a nasogastric feeding tube in situ it should be in free drainage to minimize risk of gastric reflux and aspiration whilst lying flat on the magnet If possible, if infusions are running and cannot be paused during the MRI, MRI compatible pumps are required.
-Alternatively, long intravenous (IV) extensions are used to allow non-MRI compatible pumps to be used located outside the MRI room During the MRI The RC to be available to the participant/carer throughout their attendance for the MRI procedure Participants will be provided with a way of communicating during the scan (buzzer or similar) Participants can ask for the scan to be paused or stopped completely at any time during the scan Noise cancelling and/or audio distraction equipment will be provided An intravenous cannula for contrast administration will be inserted by a member of the medical team MRI sequences will be hierarchised in order of priority Participants will be instructed to open their eyes during the fMRI sequence Standard hospital response systems are available throughout the procedure Use standard local practice for monitoring the participant during the scan will be used - these may include devices to monitor pulse and O2 levels Following the MRI Any questions or concerns that the participant and carer have will be addressed The RC will accompany the participant and carer to their ward or to their transport A clinical MRI report will be uploaded to the hospital medical record Any incidental findings will be reported by the radiology team and reviewed by the participants treating team
+Alternatively, long intravenous (IV) extensions are used to allow non-MRI compatible pumps to be used located outside the MRI room The RC to be available to the participant/carer throughout their During the MRI attendance for the MRI procedure Participants will be provided with a way of communicating during the scan (buzzer or similar) Participants can ask for the scan to be paused or stopped completely at any time during the scan Noise cancelling and/or audio distraction equipment will be provided An intravenous cannula for contrast administration will be inserted by a member of the medical team MRI sequences will be hierarchised in order of priority Participants will be instructed to close their eyes during the fMRI sequence Standard hospital response systems are available throughout the procedure Use standard local practice for monitoring the participant during the scan will be used - these may include devices to monitor pulse and O2 levels Following the Any questions or concerns that the participant and carer have will be MRI addressed The RC will accompany the participant and carer to their ward or to their transport For sites that provide a clinical MRI report, the report will be uploaded to the hospital medical record.
+If a participant requests a copy of this report, it is to be sent to the participant's GP, with a completed MRI Report Letter to GP (Appendix D).
+Any incidental findings will be reported by the radiology team and reviewed by the participants treating team